athms/many-item-choice/README.md

-## Uncovering the computational mechanisms underlying many-alternative choice
+# Uncovering the computational mechanisms underlying many-alternative choice

 This repository contains all code and data for:

 Thomas, A., Molter, F., & Krajbich, I. (2020, March 19).
 Uncovering the Computational Mechanisms Underlying Many-Alternative Choice. https://doi.org/10.31234/osf.io/tk6qe

-Each jupyter notebook in [src/](src/) reproduces one of the figures of the manuscript.
+All code underlying this project is contained in [src/](src/); Each jupyter notebook in reproduces one of the figures of the manuscript.

-### Local installation
+## Local installation

 **1. Clone and switch to this repository:**